How Small Businesses can Prevent Data, Password, and Credit Card Theft, Computer Viruses, E-mail Scams, and Phishing.

 New Jersey Small Businesses are Vulnerable

-In the case of Sony, its network was incapacitated for days, while intellectual property was stolen and posted on the Internet.
+In the case of Sony, its network was incapacitated for days, while the intellectual property was stolen and posted on the Internet.
 The theft included personal information for roughly 4,000 current and former employees.
 Prior to the Sony intrusion, USA Today and the Associated Press warned that small companies are also at risk – not just big businesses such as JPMorgan Chase, Target, and Home Depot.

 In its widely disseminated October 2014 “Hacking is a Big Danger for a Small Business” article, USA Today (and Associated Press) indicated small business computer and website attacks can also result in thousands and millions of dollars of costs.
 In New Jersey, Newark-based commercial law firm Genova Burns Giantomasi Webster was quoted, saying companies must often pay to notify people affected by a breach – and can be liable for damages in customer lawsuits.